cferdinandi/adventure/content/rules.md

 <div class="list-spaced-small">
 {{%md%}}
-- **Kindness.** Earn a token whenever you sacrifice something (_like time, an object, personal safety_) to help someone else.
-In this mode, you also have to spend a token to resolve an issue with combat or deceit, or roll with disadvantage.
+- **Kindness.** Earn a token whenever you sacrifice something of value (_like time, an item, or your personal safety_) to help someone else.
+In this mode, you also have to spend a token to resolve an issue with non-defensive combat, or roll with disadvantage.
 Sometimes conflict is necessary, but it always comes at a cost.
 - **Roleplay.** Earn a token whenever you act in pursuit of your _goal or passion_, tie the _story of your item_ into the narrative, or roleplay your _bond_ with another player.
 - **Exploration.** Earn a token whenever you take a moment to describe a fantastic detail or small moment of beauty in the world you're exploring.
 - **Experience Points (XP).** Earn a token whenever you roll a 5 or less, overcome a notable challenge, or discover memorable treasure.